Psychiatrist tells La Loche, Sask., shooting trial teen has fetal alcohol syndrome

 Some victims have already told court that the teen should be sentenced as an adult because of the severity of his crimes.

-An agreed statement of facts heard when the sentencing hearing started in May detailed the shooter's murderous path from the home in La Loche to the community's high school.
+An agreed statement of facts that was heard when the sentencing hearing started in May detailed the shooter's murderous path from the home in La Loche to the community's high school.

 Court heard the teen first killed Dayne Fontaine, 17, and then his brother Drayden, who was 13.
 Dayne pleaded for his life before he was shot 11 times, including twice in the head.
 Drayden was shot twice.